-Seriously…as long as I can remember I have loved to write.
-It’s in my DNA.
-When I was 10, I’d go to work with my father―a writer and editor for one of the local newspapers―on Saturday.
+As long as I can remember, I have loved to write.
+It was in my DNA.
+When I was 10, I’d go to work with my father―an editor for one of the local newspapers―on Saturday.
 I’d stand next to him as we watched the pressmen place the metal pieces of type on the linotype press.
 The huge cylinders would spin at lightning speed, transferring the ink on to the large sheets of paper.
 I can still remember the smell of the ink and the sight of my father overseeing the “run” with that thick black charcoal pencil tucked behind his ear.
 (BTW: I still use those pencils!)

 In 1993, I started The Ys One Writing Service.
 What began as a part-time venture has evolved into a full-time business.
 Instead of newspaper articles, press releases and reports, I’m writing blog posts, website content, eBlasts, eBooks and video scripts.